SimformSolutionsPvtLtd/ARKit-Prototype/README.md

-# Bluetoothed ARKit 2.0 with ARWorldMap!
+# ARKit 6.0

-After Apple’s introduction of ARKit 2, we have been consistently working behind to create shared-AR experiences.
+After Apple’s introduction of ARKit, we have been consistently working behind to create various AR experiences levraging the power of ARKit, RealityKit & SceneKit.
 Our goal is to improve the utility of mobile using AR experiences.

-This demo created using ARKit 2:
+This demo created using ARKit:
 * Creates Geo-localized AR experiences on ARWorldMap
 * Detects objects and images
 * Mark specific objects and create 3D renders in point cloud
-* Share information locally over BLE (Bluetooth low energy)
+* Share information locally over maintaining the ARWorld Session
+* Detecting user's sitting posture and providng info on it
+* Detecting user's standing posture along with angles

 ## Features in this demo:
 * Image tracking
+* Face tracking
+* Sitting posture tracking
+* Standing posture tracking
+* Applying live filter on detected surface
 * Save and load maps
 * Detect objects
 * Environmental texturing